flask-restful/flask-restful/docs/quickstart.rst

 use the ``fields`` module to describe the structure of your response. ::

     from collections import OrderedDict
-    from flask.ext.restful import fields, marshal_with
+    from flask_restful import fields, marshal_with

     resource_fields = {
         'task':   fields.String,